Ragnarokkr/chrome-i18n/README.md

 As you can see, the only useful parameter you can use is `--file`.
 When omitted, this parameter will be set by default to `./dictionary.json`.

 The only supported file format is JSON.
-Files not comforming to this format will be ignored.
+Files not conforming to this format will be ignored.

 ### Defining a project